Queensland Country Life Building facade: Heritage listing

 The Queensland Country Life Building facade was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

-The facade of the former Queensland Country Life Building dates from 1888–89, and together with the Customs House opposite, is one of the few structures which provide evidence of the official entrance to the former Port of Brisbane.
+The facade of the former Queensland Country Life Building dates from 1888 to 1889, and together with the Customs House opposite, is one of the few structures which provide evidence of the official entrance to the former Port of Brisbane.

 As a remnant of a commercial warehouse, the facade provides important evidence of the development of the Town Reach area as an important commercial warehousing district.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 It survives as an example of the work of architect Richard Gailey, whose firm was responsible for many of the ornamental boom-era commercial buildings of the 1880s, which defined Brisbane's image as a late-Victorian city until well into the middle of the 20th century.

 The place is important because of its aesthetic significance.

 The facade makes a strong contribution to the streetscape as an important element near the intersection of Queen and Wharf Street, and as a complement in scale and style to the Customs House opposite.